voicevon/sower-core/README.md

 # Folders
-- docs:
+- docs: All R&D docs include mechanic, electronic, firmware, software.
-- CAD: Solidworks file
+- CAD: Solidworks files, Just a backup
-- Python: Is running on Jetson Nano
+- Python: Is running on Jetson Nano.
-- src: Is running on Stm32 controller
+- src: Is running on Stm32 controller.
+(For `Minghao solution` ONLY)